How to Remove Background Noise from Audio

 Proper recording practices are your first line of defense against background noise.
 Recording clean audio makes the post-production process easier and enhances the audio quality of the final cut.

-Ideally, you should try to avoid shooting in places with a lot of vehicle traffic and people.
+Ideally, you should try to avoid recording in places with a lot of vehicle traffic and people.

 The wind is another common cause of background noise.
-If you are shooting outdoors, try cutting the lowest frequencies on your microphone's signal.
+If you are recording outdoors, try cutting the lowest frequencies on your microphone's signal.

 A fine mesh around your mic can also dissipate air movement while reducing pops in sound.
 Consider using a "zeppelin," a mesh foam with artificial fur to absorb wind and the background noise it causes.